jodendaal/OpenAI.Net/README.md

 # Example Usage

-You can view examples of a console and web application [here](https://github.com/jodendaal/OpenAI.Net/tree/main/examples).
+You can view examples of a console, web application and Blazor app using th streaming API [here](https://github.com/jodendaal/OpenAI.Net/tree/main/examples).

 You can also have a look at the Integration Tests for usage examples [here](https://github.com/jodendaal/OpenAI.Net/tree/main/src/OpenAI.Net.Integration.Tests).